DavisPL-Teaching/189c/review/study_guide.md

 Hypothesis
 - Here is a Hypothesis test, what happens when it is run?
 - How does Hypothesis work?
-    + what definition of correctness Hypothesis uses
+    + what specifications Hypothesis can test
-        + assume, assert, preconditions, postconditions
+        + assume/assert (including preconds/postconds)
     + random generation
     + how assume and assert are handled
 - Limitations of Hypothesis